 You may only use the Raspberry Pi Logo in connection with the sale or distribution of genuine Raspberry Pi products or services.
 You must ensure that such use abides by the requirements and restrictions set out in our visual identity guidelines.

-If you use the Raspberry Pi Logo in this way on a website, the logo must link to our website at raspberrypi.com
+If you use the Raspberry Pi Logo in this way on a website, the logo must link to our website at raspberrypi.com.

 (i) use the Raspberry Pi Marks as part of your company name, company logo or product name;

-(v) use the Raspberry Pi Marks in a way that shows Raspberry Pi or its products or services in a false or derogatory light;
+(vii) use the Raspberry Pi Marks in a way that shows Raspberry Pi or its products or services in a false or derogatory light;

-(vi) use the Raspberry Pi Marks in connection with fake or counterfeit products;
+(viii) use the Raspberry Pi Marks in connection with fake or counterfeit products;

-(ix) use the Raspberry Pi Marks or a name or logo which is similar to them in a way that will take advantage of our brand or our reputation;
+(xi) use the Raspberry Pi Marks or a name or logo which is similar to them in a way that will take advantage of our brand or our reputation;

-(xi) try to pass off your business, products or services as associated with Raspberry Pi and/or damage our goodwill in any way.
+(xiv) try to pass off your business, products or services as associated with Raspberry Pi and/or damage our goodwill in any way.

 Your use of the Raspberry Pi Marks must also comply with the following rules:

-(ii) Where you are using the Raspberry Pi Word Mark to state or indicate that another product is compatible with, works with or can be used with our products, you must use it with a referential phrase such as “runs on,” “for use with,” “for,” or “compatible with”.
+(ii) Where you are using the Raspberry Pi Word Marks to state or indicate that another product is compatible with, works with or can be used with our products, you must use it with a referential phrase such as “runs on,” “for use with,” “for,” or “compatible with”.

 (iii) The Raspberry Pi Marks must appear less prominently than the product name and your brand/business name (if applicable).

-The Raspberry Pi Marks are our property.
-You may not apply to register the Raspberry Pi Marks, whether by themselves or in combination with other words, images or devices, as trademarks, designs or copyright works, or any similar or analogous rights anywhere in the world.
+You may not apply to register any Raspberry Pi IPR, whether by themselves or in combination with other words, images or devices, as trademarks, domain names, designs or copyright works, or any similar or analogous rights anywhere in the world.
 We may need to take legal action against any such unauthorised use.